 - When you submit your application, you will receive a confirmation email.
 Once you've submitted it, you won't be able to edit your application.

-- Grantees will be notified by early March.
+- Grantees will be notified in April.
 Even if you aren't awarded a grant, we will still send you a notification letting you know.

 What are you looking for in an application?

 - The more details the better.
 You don't need to include every detail about your project, but we do want to know that you have a real plan.
-"We will organize a canned food drive at Houston High School and donate the food to Houston Community Food Bank" is better than "We will organize a canned food drive and donate the food to a local food bank."
+"We will organize a canned food drive on May 15 at Las Vegas High School and donate the food to Las Vegas Food Bank" is better than "We will organize a canned food drive."

 - Read your application over before submitting.
 We don't mind typos – we know you're busy and this isn't the Nobel Prize in Literature, anyway.
-But, there's a good chance that all that we know about you and your project is what's written in your application.
-Please take a moment to read over what you've written to make sure it's clear before you submit it.
+But, there's a good chance that all that we know about you and your project is what you write in your application.
+Please take a moment to read over your application to make sure it's clear before you click submit.